-With the help of a tableside POS tablet, the customers can consult the menu on an iPad (check out the ingredients in every dish and the calorie content) and place an order saving servers some time and help turn the tables faster.
+With the help of a tableside POS tablet, the customers can consult the menu on an iPad (check out the ingredients in every dish and the calorie content) and place an order, saving the server some time and help turn the tables faster.
 At the end of their meal, customers can use the tablet to leave their opinion/feedback.

 The POS software saves time by reducing server trips to the terminal.
 Guests no longer need to accompany the server to swipe their credit card on EDC machine kept at the front office/reception desk and return to the table.
 By using a handheld tablet, the guests can make payment and complete their transaction from the comfort of their dining seat.
 POS tablet not only ensures a customer-friendly service but also reduces customer wait time on the table and in the queue, thereby enabling the restaurant to serve more customers speedily and efficiently.

 A restaurant owner need not be physically present to make sure that his restaurant is running smoothly.
 He has to simply log on to the cloud software to keep an eye on his business.
 He can check employee check-ins and payroll, footfall and sales or the status of food supplies with just a few clicks.

 With customer resource management (CRM) solutions, restaurateurs can use customer data to deploy email marketing and influence loyalty programs, and online ordering.